 We increased the rotational speed and ran the gearbox idle for some hours.
 It takes time to reach a thermal equilibrium.
 During this phase, the oil properties of density, viscosity and surface tension coefficient decrease.
 Casually speaking, the oil gets thinner.
 At approximately 60°C (140°F), we took some measurement examples.
 A comparison with the estimated values is shown below.
 The results are in a very good agreement.
 Churning losses are underestimated, and load-dependent losses are overestimated.
 But what is the reason for the large bearing contribution?
 Why do the gears not seem to have any meaning here?
 Doesn’t that contradict intuition?

 Even a highly sophisticated calculation formula will not give a lead on how to answer these questions.
 This can only be accomplished with numerical simulation.
 Here, the focus is on the fluid simulation with particle-based methods.
-Check out our article (Computational Fluid Dynamics Methods Explained: Types of Methods and Their Use Cases) to understand the differences of other CFD methods and why SPH possesses great advantages when it comes to the simulations of gearboxes.
+Check out our article (CFD Methods Explained: Types of Methods and their Uses) to understand the differences of other CFD methods and why SPH possesses great advantages when it comes to the simulations of gearboxes.

 But now, let us dive into the amazing simulation results:

 Figure 6 SPH simulation of a bevel geared transmission (gear ratio = 37/12) with tapered and cylindrical roller element bearings.
 The rotational speed of the pinion is set to 1600 rpm.